alkerway/hls-simulator/README.md

 Any following level requests will return the same level manifest as the last request before the message.
 The level manifest will not update with new frags, but will still return ok.

+#### `StreamEnd`

+The next level manifest will have an `#EXT-X-ENDLIST` tag appended to the end.
+Further level requests will receive the same manifest.

 #### `Reset`

 Any issues created by the above requests will go away.
 For example, if `AllFrag403` was called previously, a call to `Reset` means following fragment requests will no longer return a 403 response.
-If `LevelStall` was called previously, the level will update according in line with the session timer (most likely jump ahead).
+If `LevelStall` or `StreamEnd` was called previously, the level will update according in line with the session timer (most likely jump ahead).